ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 | A49             | 4 KB ROM                             |
 | A50             | ROM                                  |

 So the terminal has 256 bytes of SRAM, with 64 bytes of internal RAM as well in the 8035, for a total of 320 bytes of RAM.
+That's not much to work with!

 The rest of the chips consists mainly of 7400-series TTL chips.